Heavy Cloth Menstrual Pad

 Stay updated with new pad arrivals, announcements, and an all-around fun time with Moody V’s instagram!

 The pattern of fabric may vary slightly from the one in the photo.

 Thank you so much for checkin’ out Moody V!
 Hey, psst… you’re the cat’s pyjamas.

--Moody V[Image description: image 1: a yellow cloth pad with an acid wash pattern.
-The background is a blue sky with treetops at the bottom of the picture.
-Image 2: The same pad on a white background.
-The rest of the images have a white background.
-Image 3: The pad face down.
-Image 4: The pad with its wings folded underneath it. image 5: the pad with its wings folded and secured with a snap, laying face down. image 6: the pad folded up in a square and secured with a snap.]
+-Moody V[Image description: Image 1: a cloth pad with a black core and a white base that is patterned with illustrative people and dogs.
+The background is green with orange flowers with a brown, orange, yellow and white stripe in the bottom left corner.
+Image 2: The pad laying face down.
+Image 3: The pad with its wings folded underneath it.
+Image 4: The pad face down with its wings folded together and secured with a snap.
+Image 5: The pad folded up into a little square and secured with a snap.]